nansencenter/icecastnet-website/_posts/2023-12-06-UiB-seminar.md

 ## Presenter: Julien Brajard, NERSC

-Title: Super-resolution of sea ice thickness using diffusion models
+Title of presentation: Super-resolution of sea ice thickness using diffusion models

 [Link to the seminar series](https://www.uib.no/en/rg/ml/156217/machine-learning-seminar-series)